aws/aws-dax-go/README.md

     go get github.com/aws/aws-dax-go

-You could also use [Dep](https://github.com/golang/dep) to add the SDK to your application's dependencies.
-Using Dep will simplify your update story and help your application keep pinned to a specific version of the SDK.

-    dep ensure -add github.com/aws/aws-dax-go

 ## Making API requests
 This example shows how you can use the AWS DAX SDK to make an API request.